Updated: Jan 17

 Provide plenty of fresh leafy greens & vegetables.
 As a guide, feed around two packed cups of leafy greens per kg body weight per day.
 Some examples are vegetables such as broccoli, celery, endive, beet/carrot tops, brussel sprouts, spinach leaves, bok choy, other Asian greens, dark leafed lettuce varieties and herbs such as parsley, dandelion, coriander, basil, dill, and mint.

 Treats may be offered in small quantities (1-2 tablespoons per rabbit per day).
 Examples include most fruits, root vegetables such as carrot and sweet potato and capsicum.

-High quality commercial rabbit pellets with a minimum crude fibre >18% (Indigestible fibre content >12.5%) may be offered in small quantities.
-Feeding a quality commercial rabbit mix helps ensure a well balanced diet.
+High quality commercial rabbit pellets or muesli mix with a minimum crude fibre >18% (Indigestible fibre content >12.5%) may be offered in small quantities (1 – 2 table spoons per day).
+Feeding a high quality, fortified commercial rabbit mix helps ensure a well-balanced diet.

-Providing other objects to chew on is also a good idea such as wooden chew blocks or old telephone books.
+Providing other objects to chew on is also a good idea such as wooden chew blocks, cardboard or old telephone books.